Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

   - Elevated access in Azure Active Directory (AD) and Microsoft Graph to create Application Registrations, assign Azure Active Directory roles, and add custom data to user accounts.

 - **Test Accounts:**
-  - Patient persona test account.
-Make sure you have the object id of the user.
+  - Azure Active Directory test account to represent Patient persona.
+Make sure you have the object id of the user from Azure Active Directory.
-  - Provider persona test account.
-Make sure you have the object id of the user.
+  - Azure Active Directory test account to represent Provider persona.
+Make sure you have the object id of the user from Azure Active Directory.

 ## 2. Prepare and deploy environment